-For the financial year ended 31 March 2020 ("FY2020"), the Board and the Management are pleased to confirm that the Company has adhered to the principles and provisions of the Code of Corporate Governance 2018 (the "Code"), its related practice guidance ("PG"), guidelines from the Code of Corporate Governance 2012 (the "Code 2012") which are still in effect, the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide") as well as the Listing Manual Section B: Rules of Catalist (the "Rules of Catalist").
+For the financial year ended 31 March 2021 ("FY2021"), the Board and the Management are pleased to confirm that the Company has adhered to the principles and provisions of the Code of Corporate Governance 2018 (the "Code"), its related practice guidance ("PG"), guidelines from the Code of Corporate Governance 2012 (the "Code 2012") which are still in effect, the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide") as well as the Listing Manual Section B: Rules of Catalist of the SGX-ST (the "Catalist Rules").
 Where applicable, deviations from the Code, Code 2012 and the Guide are explained.